Evaluating courses, outcomes and student experience

 To obtain student feedback we may ask you to complete BU forms or surveys, provide oral or written comments to student representatives or act as a student representative for your course.
 We may use online survey tools such as Survey Monkey for this purpose.
 You may also be invited to complete surveys delivered by external organisations, such as the National Student Survey (NSS), the Graduate Outcomes Survey (GOS), the Postgraduate Taught Experience Survey (PTES) and the Postgraduate Research Experience Survey (PRES).

-In connection with our core teaching, learning and support services we use student views and evaluations to help us maintain and improve the quality of our courses and our teaching and supervision activities and related policies.
+In connection with our core teaching, learning and support services we use student views and evaluations to help us maintain, develop and improve the quality of our courses, our teaching and supervision activities and related policies.
 In some cases BU has a regulatory requirement to carry out surveys or evaluations itself or support the conduct of surveys by third parties.
 In particular:

 - We will ask you to provide internal feedback on or evaluations of your study experience at BU, including specific courses or modules you are undertaking.
 When submitted in writing as a response to a survey (e.g. MUSE questionnaires) this information will be provided on an unnamed basis unless you choose to provide your name.
 All personal data will be anonymised in internal and external reporting of results.
 We may ask you to provide this information using an online survey tool such as Survey Monkey: if this is the case, the survey tool provider will also provide you with a privacy notice about their processing of data.
 If you provide feedback orally or informally, e.g. to a student representative or by email to an individual academic, you need to tell the recipient if you do not want your name to be linked to your feedback or you do not want your feedback to be used or shared in a particular way.